FOURTH COURSE: INDIA

 Feel free to make life easy for yourself and order a takeaway!
 (We're not going to judge you.)
 Or you have a crack at making your own.
 Try out these links.
 Loads of lovely curry recipes at Urban Rajah, Telegraph: the five best curry recipes at the British Curry awards , Collection of curry recipes at BBC Good food

-India is number 11 on the Open Doors World Watch List 2018.
-At least eight Christians were killed last year, and nearly 24,000 were physically assaulted.
+India is number 10 on the Open Doors World Watch List 2018.
 Since the Hindu nationalist Bharatiya Janata Party (BJP) came into power in 2014, radical Hinduism has increased steadily.
-There are anti-conversion laws to prevent people from leaving Hinduism in five states, and there have been efforts to impose such a law at a national level.
+Some states have anti-conversion laws to prevent people from leaving Hinduism, and there have been efforts to impose such a law at a national level.
 Some of those who have left Hinduism to follow Jesus have been attacked and even killed by their own parents.
 Christians in India are typically from the poorer castes.
 And many pastors are especially poorly paid.